dtao/safe_yaml/README.md

 end
 ```

-If your application were to contain code like this and use `YAML.load` anywhere on user input, an attacker could craft a YAML string to execute any code (yes, including `system("unix command")`) on your servers:
+Now, if you were to use `YAML.load` on user input anywhere in your application, an attacker could make a request with a carefully-crafted YAML string to execute arbitrary code (yes, including `system("unix command")`) on your servers.

+Observe:

     > yaml = <<-EOYAML
     > --- !ruby/hash:ExploitableClassBuilder